Crux, space constraints and subdivisions: Top layer -robust-expander

 We are now ready to build $t$ internally disjoint units.
 Let us first describe the idea.
 Imagine we have already built several units with the set of interior vertices being $W$, and we are currently building additional units with centers $v_1,\dots, v_q$ with the set of interior vertices of these partially-built units being $W'$.
-Each partially-built units are $(h'_1,h_2,h_3)$-units for some $h'_1$ smaller than we want.
-The set $W_i$ will be the vertices of partially-built unit centered at $v_i$.
+Each partially-built unit is $(h'_1,h_2,h_3)$-unit for some $h'_1$ smaller than we want.
+The set $W_i$ will be the vertices of a partially-built unit centered at $v_i$.
 The above claim provides many stars in $G-(W \cup W')$.
-We find some $i$ and not so large $r$ such that $B_{G-(W \cup W_i)}^r(v_i)$ is large so we can find a path from this to one of the stars while avoiding $W\cup W_i$.
-This would add one more branch to one of the partially-built units yieding an $(h'_1+1,h_2,h_3)$-unit, and repeating this will yield an additional unit as desired.
+We find some $i$ and not-so-large $r$ such that $B_{G-(W \cup W_i)}^r(v_i)$ is large so we can find a path from this to one of the stars while avoiding $W\cup W_i$.
+This would add one more branch to one of the partially-built units yielding an $(h'_1+1,h_2,h_3)$-unit, and repeating this will yield an additional unit as desired.